voltdatalab/science-pulse-public/README.md

 ### About

-The **Science Pulse** is supported by the [International Center for Journalists](https://icfj.org/), under the [Knight Fellowship](https://www.icfj.org/our-work/knight/icfj-knight-fellowships) program.
-The project is developed by the data-driven agency [Volt Data Lab](https://voltdata.info/).
+The **Science Pulse** is developed by the data-driven agency [Volt Data Lab](https://voltdata.info/), with support from the [International Center for Journalists](https://icfj.org/).
 Brazilian science journalism agency [Bori](https://abori.com.br/) is our partner in this venture, helping us to make sense of the technology and the information we gather.

 ### Tools